George Johnson (writer)

 George Johnson (born January 20, 1952) is an American journalist and science writer.

 Work

 Johnson is the author of nine books, including The Cancer Chronicles (2013), The Ten Most Beautiful Experiments (2008) and Strange Beauty: Murray Gell-Mann and the Revolution in 20th-Century Physics (1999), and writes for a number of publications, including The New York Times.
 He is a two-time winner of the science journalism award from the American Association for the Advancement of Science.
 His books have been short-listed three times for the Royal Society science book prize.
-His column, "Raw Data", appears in The New York Times.
+His column, "Raw Data", appeared in The New York Times.

 Johnson is one of the co-hosts (with science writer John Horgan) of "Science Faction", a weekly discussion on the website Bloggingheads.tv, related to topics in science.
 Several prominent scientists, philosophers, and bloggers have been interviewed for the site.

 Awards

 His ninth book The Cancer Chronicles: Unlocking Medicine's Deepest Mystery was on the shortlist for the 2014 Royal Society Prize for Science Books.

 Previously shortlisted for the prize were Strange Beauty: Murray Gell-Mann and the Revolution in 20th-Century Physics (2001) and Fire in the Mind: Science, Faith, and the Search for Order (1995).

 In 2014 three of his pieces for The New York Times about the science of cancer won the AAAS Science Journalism Award.
 He won the award in 2000 for three articles about complexity and high-energy physics.